arturadib/botio/README.md

 ## Getting started

 Bot.io depends on [Node.js](https://github.com/joyent/node) and `git`.
-To get started, create a new dir for your Botio files and bootstrap the necessary files for your repo, e.g.:
+To get started, install Bot.io globally, create a new dir for your Botio files, and bootstrap the necessary files for your repo, e.g.:

 ```
 $ npm install -g botio